Olical/olical.github.io/cryogen/resources/templates/md/posts/2018-02-26-clojure-projects-from-scratch.md

 ## Thanks!

 If you've got this far I really hoped this post has helped you out.
+You can find the example project I built during the writing of this post at [github.com/Olical/clojure-hey-example][example-repo].

 Happy Clojuring!

 [cursive]: https://cursive-ide.com/
 [spacemacs]: http://spacemacs.org/